b1-systems/puppet-network/README.md

        'gateway':         'X.X.X.1::1'
        'family':          'inet6'

-Configuration of multiple static routes (using the ```network::route``` define, when more than one route is added the elements of the arrays have to be ordered coherently):
+Configuration of multiple static routes (using the `network::route` defined type, when more than one route is added the elements of the arrays have to be ordered coherently):

     network::routes_hash:
       eth0: